Liam-s-lind/Battleship-Game/README.md

 A: Currently, the grid size is fixed at 5x5, but you can modify the grid_size variable in the code for a different size.
 - Q: Is it possible to play with another human player?
 A: The current version is designed for a single player against a computer.
 Implementing a two-player mode could be a great contribution!

+# Issues

+- The Pythone code sows some issues, it dose not effect this game.
+- While developing this game, i aimed to adhere to standard Python coding practices.